 Let’s imagine that this customer decided to choose the website as their channel.
 After all, as this is an increasingly technological world, people tend to spend more time accessing websites.

-Within this website, he conducts research on a particular product.
+Within this website, he performs research on a particular product.
 If it is a responsive page, with good navigability and an attractive look, it will remain until the purchase is made.

 However, what if the customer needs to ask questions regarding their main doubts about the researched product?
 It is necessary to have integrated live chat or some other means of contact, such as the telephone.